 The most difficult thing I've ever had to come to terms with was the idea that I'm not a worthless piece of shit that no one would ever love or accept.

-This podcast is recorded on the lands of the Dharug and of the Gadigal of Eora nation.
+This podcast is recorded on the lands of the Dharug, the Boon-Wurrung and Wurundjeri of Kulin nation, and the Dharawal.
 We pay our respects to elders past and present and acknowledge the elders of tomorrow.
 This land was stolen and sovereignty was never ceded, Australia owes a debt that can never be repaid and must come to terms with the historic and ongoing genocide of the First Nations.
 There is no revolution without Treaties.

 G'day you mob.
 It's been a while between drinks here at shutupandreadthis HQ, with 2019 ending in such a tumult of fire and fuckwittery that it didn't feel right to run with the annual political wrap-up making fun of the cabal of cruel and unusual monsters in Canberra.
 But, six months of quarantining has left many of us with a severe case of cabin fever (which is not an official COVID symptom, but still wear a mask).

 This year has seen a global recession that does not appear likely to end before the economy winds up where most of my generation has existed for decades: depression.